Skip to main content

 In recent years, the National NAIDOC Poster competition winning artists have been afforded numerous opportunities to work with organisations such as the Australian Open, Microsoft, The Project television show and various state travel authorities that have wrapped public transport vehicles in the winning artwork.

-You will need to accept the Poster Competition Terms and Conditions before finalising your entry.
+Entrants also needed to accept the Poster Competition Terms and Conditions before finalising their entry.

 Welcome to NAIDOC.